Moesif/moesif-rack/README.md

   end
 ```

-#### For Grape API:
+#### For Grape API

-For [Grape APIs](https://github.com/ruby-grape/grape), we can add the middleware after any custom parsers or formatters.
+For [Grape APIs](https://github.com/ruby-grape/grape), you can add the middleware after any custom parsers or formatters.

 ```ruby
 module Acme